bjornd/react-native-cbl/docs/cbl-provider.md

   ...
 }
 ```
-Callback passed to cblProvider returns configuration object, keys of this object will be converted to corresponding props of the component holding data retrieved from Couchbase Lite.
+Callback passed to cblProvider returns configuration object, keys of this object will be converted to corresponding component props holding data retrieved from Couchbase Lite.
 ```
 @cblProvider( props => ({
   item: {